mislav/blog/_posts/2011-12-12-vim-revisited.md

    their editor up.
 A lot of people publish their dotfiles on GitHub.

 You can [view my personal vim configuration here][vimfiles].

-**Don't use [Janus][]**.
-It's a community maintained vim configuration project that in theory sounds nice, but once you start using it it's not all rainbows.
-The current version of Janus installs harmful plugins such as Syntastic and adds tons of opinionated mappings and piles of hacks on top of one another.
-The "experimental" version of Janus is a rewrite that's meant to be more configurable, but in fact it's just more fragmented and harder to follow what's going on.
-You should be in charge of your <code class="file">.vimrc</code> and always know what's going on, but with Janus you're not.

 ### Make it pretty